Skip to content

 /kimi:setup

-/kimi:setup verifies that the local kimi CLI is reachable and authenticated.
-If you don't have Kimi CLI yet, follow the Kimi CLI install guide first.
+/kimi:setup installs the managed PreToolUse hook, then verifies that the local kimi-code kimi binary is reachable and authenticated.
+If you don't have kimi-code yet, follow the kimi-code docs first.

 From a local clone (for development or unreleased changes):